Reuh/anselme/LANGUAGE.md

 `a # b`: evaluates b, then evaluates a with b added to the active tags (wrap b in a map and merges it with the current tag map).
 Returns a.

-`a.b`: if a is a function reference, returns the first found variable (or reference to a subfunction) named `b` in the referenced function namespace.
+`a.b`: if a is a function reference, returns the first found variable named `b` in the referenced function namespace; or if `b` is a subfunction in the referenced function, will call it (you can use the usual ways to call functions and gives arguments as well: `a.b!` or `a.b(x, y, ...)`).
 When overloading this operator, if `b` is an identifier, the operator will interpret it as a string (instead of returning the evaluated value of the variable eventually associated to the identifier).

-`object.b`: if object is an object, returns the first found variable (or reference to a subfunction) named `b` in the object, or, if the object does not contain it, its base class.
+`object.b`: if object is an object, returns the first found variable named `b` in the object, or, if the object does not contain it, found in its base class.
+If `b` is a subfunction in the base class, will call it (arguments can also be given using the usual syntax).

 `list(b)`: evaluate b (number), returns the value with this index in the list.
 Use 1-based indexing.
 If a negative value is given, will look from the end of the list (`-1` is the last element, `-2` the one before, etc.).
 Error on invalid index.
 Operator is named `()`.